replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### New Features {#new-features-1-89-0}
 * Automatically migrates data from Postgres to rqlite and removes Postgres.
 Also introduces a new command `kubectl kots enable-ha` that runs rqlite as three replicas for higher availability.
 This command should only be run on clusters with at least three nodes.
-Now multi-node clusters deployed with the Kubernetes installer can use OpenEBS local PV, because data will be replicated across all three replicas of rqlite, allowing the app manager to run on any node in the cluster without requiring distributed storage like Rook provides.
+Now multiple node clusters deployed with the Kubernetes installer can use OpenEBS local PV, because data will be replicated across all three replicas of rqlite, allowing the app manager to run on any node in the cluster without requiring distributed storage like Rook provides.

 ### Bug Fixes {#bug-fixes-1-89-0}
-* Fixes an issue that causes Released timestamp to be the same for all releases on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes an issue that causes the Released timestamp to be the same for all releases on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).
-* Allows kots cli commands to use the kubeconfig namespace by default if a flag is not provided.
+* Allows kots CLI commands to use the kubeconfig namespace by default if a flag is not provided.
-* Fixes an issue where installing, updating, or configuring applications that have many images defined in KOTS custom resources (e.g. collectors, preflights, analyzers, etc..) hangs or takes a really long time.
+* Fixes an issue where installing, updating, or configuring applications that have many images defined in KOTS custom resources (such as collectors, preflights, and analyzers) hangs or takes a long time.
-* Fixes an issue that could cause the preflight progress bar to be stuck close to 100% but never complete.
+* Fixes an issue that could cause the preflight progress bar to be stuck at nearly 100% but never complete.
 * Fixes an issue where unused Host Path and NFS volumes were not being cleaned up when changing snapshot storage locations in clusters without MinIO.
 * Fixes the issue that caused [`Sequence`](/reference/template-functions-license-context#sequence) template function to return 1 instead of 0 during initial configuration.